Trump called Roseanne Barr to congratulate her on show reboot

 Breaking News Emails

-President Donald Trump called Roseanne Barr to offer congratulations on the premier of her hit sitcom's reboot, a White House official told NBC News Thursday.
+President Donald Trump called Roseanne Barr to offer congratulations on the premiere of her hit sitcom's reboot, a White House official told NBC News on Thursday.

 The laudatory call to Barr — who plays a Trump supporter on the show and is also one in real life — came after the revival of her show "Roseanne," which returned to ABC this week more than 20 years after it ended after a nine-season run.